 Angela Russell, Associate Professor of Medicinal Chemistry at the Departments of Chemistry and Pharmacology at the University of Oxford and co-founder of OxStem Ltd (www.oxstem.co.uk) said “I am delighted to have been recognised in this report standing alongside some exceptional bioscience business leaders in the field.
 Our research at OxStem has the potential to impact on the healthcare of millions worldwide with the approach of developing small molecule drugs in a wide range of therapeutic areas including cancer, neurodegenerative diseases and heart failure.
 I hope that my nomination, together with the women featured in this report, helps to inspire the next generation of bioscience entrepreneurs”.

-OxStem Oncology aims to develop a unique treatment for a wide range of tumour types.
-While current methods can remove the majority of the tumour, the ‘cancer stem-like cells’ (CSLCs) account for a very small proportion of the tumour and can persist unaffected by numerous therapeutic interventions.
+OxStem Oncology aims to develop unique treatments for a wide range of cancer types.
+While current therapies can remove the majority of the tumour, the ‘cancer stem-like cells’ (CSLCs) that account for a very small proportion of the tumour can persist unaffected by numerous therapeutic interventions.
 OxStem Oncology aims to identify a new class of drugs that will differentiate CSLCs to more benign states and improve clinical outcomes and overcome resistance/relapse.

 OxStem Ocular aims to devise treatments for degenerate retinopathies by identifying a new class of drugs that will stimulate appropriate precursor cells within the retina of patients and increase the photoreceptor numbers to restore vision.
-The identification of small molecules able to repair damaged cells in vivo following intraocular injection or, ideally, oral delivery would represent a step change, overcoming many of the limitations of current therapies.
+The identification of small molecules able to repair damaged cells in vivo would represent a step change, overcoming many of the limitations of current therapies.